mr-hemnt/DevOpsLab/README.md

-# Intentional Merge Conflict Demo

-This README line will be edited differently in two branches: "Combined: Feature A + Feature B"
+# DevOps Lab Q1

+This line is edited by FEATURE A.

+This repository is for my Cloud & DevOps lab assignment Question 1.